Prepare for external corporate audit in the US

 - Conducting voluntary audit per investor or board request;

-- Seeking to verify compliance with financial transparency standards.
+- Seeking to verify compliance with financial transparency standards, in this case, the specialist explains how to prepare for an internal audit.

-Legal support is particularly valuable for startups, venture companies, corporations with foreign structures or complex control systems.
+Legal support is particularly valuable for startups, venture firms, and corporations with complex control systems that need clear internal audit preparation checklist to maintain efficiency.